albar965/littlenavmap-manual/src/en/MENUS.rst

 |Default Details| Default Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This resets the map detail as well as the label detail level back to default.

 .. _less-details:

 |Less Details| Less Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Increases or decreases the detail level for the map.
-More details means more airports, more navaids, more text information and bigger icons.
+More details means more airports, more navaids and increased symbol sizes.

-Map details have an equivalent button |Detail Menu| on the toolbar which allows to change the detail level with a slider.
+Map details have an equivalent button |Detail Menu| on the toolbar which allows to change the detail levels with a slider.
 The drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu (:ref:`tear-off-menu`).

 The detail level is shown in the :doc:`STATUSBAR`.
 Range is -2 for least detail to +5 for most detail.